fabrizio-s/flowmon-conf/README.md

 After the containers are up and running, you can access the Kibana dashboard here:

     http://<IP of host where containers are running>:5601

+From the Kibana dashboard, you can login with the credentials:

+    username: elastic
+    password: <the value you set for the ELASTIC_PASSWORD variable in the .env file>